william-redman/rvdss-forecast/README.md

 [**Link to AI4Casting Hub's RVDSS Forecasting Official Page**](https://4castinghub.uoguelph.ca/respiratory-virus-detections)

 ### Challenge Overview
 The AI4Casting Hub is organizing a collaborative nowcasting and forecasting challenge for respiratory virus detections using RVDSS data.
-The challenge starts on **November 4, 2024**, and runs until **May 2, 2025**.
-Participating teams are asked to provide weekly probabilistic hindcasts, nowcasts, and forecasts for respiratory virus detections, at national, provincial and regional levels.
+The challenge starts on **November 4, 2024**, and runs until **May 2, 2025**.During this period, participating teams are asked to provide weekly probabilistic interval hindcasts, nowcasts and forecasts for respiratory virus detections, at national, provincial and regional levels.

 ### Forecasting Targets
 This challenge focuses on three primary targets: